 The first thing you should stop for is Höllentalklamm, which translated from German literally means flume of hell.
 If you choose to enter and walk around the structure, it will cost you about 3 Euros per person.
 The path is secured throughout the flume, and it is perfectly safe for children.

 Continue along the trail and eventually you will reach Josefskapelle – a shrine/chapel surrounded by trees, rocks and rushing streams.
 It’s worth it to stop here and admire the gorgeous nature, and you can even rest for a little while in the mountain hut right next to the chapel.

-Felbergsteig is a loop hike that’s rated as one of the best trails in the country by the German Hiking Institute.
+Felbergsteig is a loop hike that’s rated as one of the best hiking trails in Germany by the German Hiking Institute.
 That’s because the trail boasts 77 interesting sights along the way, making the total experience value of the hike very high.

 But make no mistake; although it might seem like a short loop, it’s still very difficult.
 You are met with the first challenge as soon as you start the hike – the strenuous ascent on Panorama Path.
 Once you’ve made it to the top, you are rewarded with spectacular views of the French Vosges Mountains on the western side and the Swiss Alps on the southern side.

 On your way to the Feldberg peak you will also pass by the Bismarck monument, the Feldberg cable car line, Feldberg tower and the Grüblesattel mountain saddle.
 The descent from the summit takes a completely different route, and it rewards you with even more breathtaking views.